Nisha318/config-auto-revoke-sg/README.md

 <img src="assets/images/aws-architecture.png" width="900" alt="Architecture Diagram">

-Figure: Automated remediation workflow showing AWS Config detection, Lambda enforcement, and CloudWatch logging.
+**Figure:** Automated enforcement workflow showing AWS Config detection, Lambda enforcement, and CloudWatch logging.
+This solution operates **post-deployment** as part of a **defense-in-depth strategy**.
+Preventive guardrails in the CI/CD pipeline can block insecure configurations before they are deployed, while this enforcement layer ensures **continuous protection** in the live environment.

 ### Component Breakdown